jvanname/circcash/CODE_OF_CONDUCT.md

 ## Banned entities

-All entities who have ever enrolled in a college or university from the state of New York are banned from participating in the development of Circcash.
+All entities who have ever enrolled in a CUNY or SUNY institution are banned from participating in the development of Circcash because CUNY promotes violence.

 All entities who have ever been affiliated with an institution with a Bio-Safety level 4 laboratory (such as Boston University) is banned from participating in the development of Circcash.
 This ban may be lifted once the BSL-4 lab publicly and periodically posts cryptographic timestamps of all data so that all lab incidents are investigable.